lapinek/platform-scripting/README.AM.md

 You can, however, specify a timeout for the script execution in the AM console under Configure > Global Services > Scripting > Secondary Configurations > _Script Type Name_ > Secondary Configurations > EngineConfiguration > Server-side Script Timeout.
 When the script timeout occurs, the script execution will stop, and the procedure the script is part of will fail.

 Alternatively, you may choose to allow HTTP requests to timeout, leave the Server-side Script Timeout at its default `0` (which means no timeout), or populate it with a high number, and catch unsuccessful requests.
-For an illustration, let's visit the Google web site over a port other than 443:
+For an illustration, let's visit the Google website over a port other than 443:

 <br/>